MicrosoftDocs/Viva/Viva/insights/advanced/analyst/metric-rules.md

 ---
 ROBOTS: NOINDEX,FOLLOW
-title: Advanced insights metric rules
+title: Advanced insights rules for metrics
-description: Describes what metrics rules are and how to use them for analysis data in Microsoft Viva Insights, including for queries and templates in the Advanced insights app
+description: Describes what metric rules are and how to use them for analysis data in Microsoft Viva Insights, including for queries and templates in the Advanced insights app
 author: madehmer
 ms.author: v-lilyolason
 ms.topic: article